lienzhuzhu/blog/content/posts/cpp.md

 ```

 The first line that sets `CPLUS_INCLUDE_PATH` is necessary because it seems MacOS drops the standard system paths for some security reason, especially when the compiler is set up with CMake.
+It also seems to make the clangd LSP server behave nicely without the need for a `~/.clangd` file existing.

-Then, regardless of installation method, test the installation by putting this code into a file called `eigen.cpp`:
+Then, regardless of installation method, test the installation by putting this code into a file called `main.cpp`, though I prefer to use the Github source, so I just `#include Eigen/Dense`:

 ```
 #include <iostream>